How To Stop Dog Chewing Permanently! ULTIMATE Guide

 It’s going to take some time and dedication before your dog catches on to all the rules.

-Don’t worry, they will gradually start to understand what types of things they are allowed to chew on and what types of things they are not allowed to chew on.
+Don’t worry.
+They will gradually start to understand what types of things they are allowed to chew on and what kinds of things they are not allowed to chew on.

-You can’t successfully train your dog to stop chewing if you are always being reactive.
+You can’t successfully train your dog to stop chewing if you are always reactive.

 The best way to accomplish this is by teaching commands to your dog.
 The most useful command for chewers will be LEAVE IT.